dodevops/cloudcontrol/README.md

 ## Flavours

+### aws

+Can be used to connect to infrastructure in the AWS cloud.
+Also see [the AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more configuration options

+#### Configuration

+* Environment AWS_ACCESS_KEY_ID: Specifies an AWS access key associated with an IAM user or role
+* Environment AWS_SECRET_ACCESS_KEY: Specifies the secret key associated with the access key.
+This is essentially the password for the access key
+* Environment AWS_DEFAULT_REGION: Specifies the AWS Region to send the request to
 ### azure

 Can be used to connect to infrastructure in the Azure cloud.
 Because we&#x27;re using a container,